Install Guide#

 Caution

-While we describe alternative Spyder installation options for users who prefer them, as these are third-party distributions that we have no direct involvement in, we are usually not able to offer useful individual assistance for problems specific to installing via these alternative methods.
+While we describe alternative Spyder installation options for users who prefer them, as these are third-party distributions that we have no direct involvement in, we are usually not able to offer useful individual assistance for problems when installing via these alternative methods.

-Therefore, we recommend you switch to our Standalone installers (Windows and macOS) or a Conda-based distributions if you encounter installation issues you are unable to solve on your own.
+Therefore, we recommend you switch to our Standalone installers if you encounter installation issues you are unable to solve on your own.

 Windows#